perladvent/perldotcom/content/article/perl-master---an-interview-with-brian-d-foy.md

 Syntax highlighting is a personal decision though.
 For example in my terminal I have a black background and 30% opacity and yellow text.
 I work mostly in [BBEdit](http://www.barebones.com/products/bbedit/), and I just use the default syntax highlighting settings.
 Keywords are blue and comments are red and documentation is grey (I think).
 But when I look at code presented at conferences, there's all kinds of things going on: braces are a particular color, etc. Everyone has their own particular way that they expect to see things so if I choose one syntax highlighting scheme in the book, it's probably not going to work for anybody.
 Even the highlighting in Effective Perl Programming didn't work out because they didn't want to use red ink as they're worried about people who have trouble seeing red (it can appear as grey).
 So the publishers changed the color, and now the things that would have usually been red are cyan and it makes me feel weird reading it.
 Syntax highlighting is a personal preference, and choosing any one particular style will not work for the majority of readers of the book.

-I've always maintained that people should use whatever tools and settings they want to use.
-With the proviso that their choice does not affect anybody else.
+I've always maintained that people should use whatever tools and settings they want to use with the proviso that their choice does not affect anybody else.
 If I use BBEdit that's great as long as people using VI, Emacs or Komodo or whatever they want to use aren't affected.

 If we had really fancy ebooks—which I'm still waiting for as ebooks now are still mostly static content—but if we had really fancy ones where we could load our code settings into it where we could see the code in our preferred syntax highlighting style.
 But we don't have a way yet to inject a personal CSS into an ebook.
 I think there are huge missed opportunities there and I don't think we're going to get them now that Steve Jobs has passed on as I don't think anyone cares as much as he did about how things look.